ayak002/To-do-list/README.md

 # To-do-list

 Welcome to the To-do-list project!
-This project is a website called "List*" that allows you to enter tasks and mark them as completed when they are done..
+This project is a website called "List*" that allows you to enter tasks and mark them as completed when they are done.

 ## Getting Started